DeadlyArtist/MinecraftProgression/README.md

 *Universal Enchants*: Added special mod support.
 *Ecologics*: Added special mod support.
 *Supplementaries*: Added special mod support.
 *Fixed Ender Dragon Fight*: Changed the ender dragon to be very aggressive and engaging, instead of permanently running away.
-The difficulty has been adjusted to this mod, regarding both damage and the fact that you can use a jetpack.
+The difficulty has been adjusted to this mod, regarding both damage and the fact that you can use a jetpack, making the fight very intense.
+*More Upgradable Tools*: Added tiered crossbows, tridents, fishing rods, and shields, as well as upgradable shears and flint and steel.
+*Lava and Void Fishing*: Some higher ranked fishing rods are now able to fish in lava, or even in the empty void.

 ## License
 This mod is licensed under MIT license.